Main contents start here

 (3) Internet Shopping by Households

-Looking at the breakdown of total expenditures per two-or-more-person households spent on Internet shopping, "travel-related" were the highest at 22.9 percent, followed by "food" at 14.3 percent, "clothing and footwear" at 10.8 percent, "culture-related" (such as books and music software) at 10.0 percent, and "home electronics and furniture" at 8.9 percent.
+Looking at the breakdown of total expenditures per two-or-more-person households spent on Internet shopping, "travel-related" were the highest at 24.4 percent, followed by "food" at 13.6 percent, "clothing and footwear" at 11.2 percent, "culture-related" (such as books and music software) at 10.3 percent, and "home electronics and furniture" at 8.1 percent, etc.

 (4) Electronic Money

-Producer prices were on a downward trend starting in 1992, after the collapse of the bubble economy, and then turned upward in 2004.
 Producer prices are easily affected by changes in the price of imported raw materials such as crude petroleum and iron ore, due to fluctuations in the conditions of international commodity markets as well as in the exchange rate, and its impact is significant in advances and declines from 2008 to 2009 around the time of the bankruptcy of Lehman Brothers.
 Starting in 2010, producer prices have been fluctuating within a range of plus or minus 2 percent (as compared to the same month of the previous year).
-Although they continued to increase starting in the second quarter of 2013 due to a yen depreciation, the index turned downward in the second quarter of 2015, but showed an upward trend since the first quarter of 2017.
+Although they continued to increase starting in the second quarter of 2013 due to a yen depreciation, the index shifted downward in the second quarter of 2015.
+Starting in the first quarter of 2017, however, the index has been continuing on an upward trend.

-On the other hand, the width of the increase in consumer prices also shrank starting in 1992.
-Although the width of the increase of this index expanded temporarily when the consumption tax rate was raised from 3 percent to 5 percent in 1997, it subsequently went on a downward trend.
+Although the width of the increase of consumer prices expanded temporarily when the consumption tax rate was raised from 3 percent to 5 percent in 1997, it subsequently went on a downward trend.
 Starting in the fourth quarter of 2007, prices were once again on an upward trend due to sharp increases in the price of imported raw materials, and in the third quarter of 2008, the increase in prices exceeded 2 percent year-on-year.
 Thereafter, consumer prices were affected by the fall in prices of imported raw materials, and started to decrease in the first quarter of 2009.
 After that, they shifted mainly downwards, but turned upward starting in the third quarter of 2013 due to a weakening of the yen.
 Due to the increase in the consumption tax from 5 percent to 8 percent in April 2014, the width of increase expanded, but in the second quarter of 2015, the effects of the tax increase cycled.
 Fluctuations after that were strongly impacted by global resource prices such as crude petroleum and exchange.

 (1) Consumer Price Index (CPI)

-According to the general index (all items, less imputed rent) in the regional difference index of consumer prices, which compares the difference in consumer price levels by prefecture, Tokyo had the highest score in 2017, with a figure of 104.4 against the national average set at 100, followed by Kanagawa, with 104.2.
-On the other hand, Gunma registered the lowest score, with 96.2.
-The index for Tokyo was 8.5 percent higher than that of Gunma.
+According to the general index (all items, less imputed rent) in the regional difference index of consumer prices, which compares the difference in consumer price levels by prefecture, Tokyo had the highest score in 2018, with a figure of 104.4 against the national average set at 100, followed by Kanagawa, with 104.3.
+On the other hand, Miyazaki registered the lowest score, with 96.0.
+The index for Tokyo was 8.8 percent higher than that of Miyazaki.

 (2) Corporate Goods and Services Producer Price Indices